scylladb/scylla-rust-driver/README.md

 ## Other Drivers

-* [CDRS]: Apache Cassandra driver written in pure Rust.
+* [cdrs-tokio]: Apache Cassandra driver written in pure Rust.
 * [cassandra-rs]: Rust wrappers for the [DataStax C++ driver] for Apache Cassandra.

 ## License